karelvanzijl/status200-bootcamp/Temporary/2024-08-15/readme.md

     NPM will install these packages too during the installation of mysql2, because without these other packages, the mysql2 package won't work... _it is dependent on those packages_

 ## Using a package

+### From yesterday

+`const some_module = require("somemodule");`

+Order in which Node searches for the module:

+1. Looks if it is a core module (like path, os and fs)
+2. File or folder in this application
+3. Looks inside the node_modules folder

+_REMARK_: when you use a reference to a file or folder like `./` or `../` with or without a filename, Node assumes you're looking for a file relative to the folder.
+For example:

+`require("./somemodule");`

+1. First: Node will assume there's a file called _something.js_ in the same folder
+2. Second: if no file is found, Node assumes the require refers to a folder and will look for a file ./somemodule/_index.js_

+### Use package

 Lets start using the installed mysql2 package.